Children of Pleasure: Production

 One reviewer noted that "the revue scenes filmed in Technicolor being particularly lavish."
 These color sequences were later replaced with a black-and-white version that had been filmed simultaneously because the backlash against musicals (which occurred in the autumn of 1930) made the expense of printing color prints superfluous and frivolous.
-Only this black-and-white general release version currently exists with the exception of a portion of the Technicolor "Dust" number that was re-used in the short film Roast-Beef and Movies in 1934, and can also be seen in That's Entertainment!
+Only this black-and-white general release version currently exists except for a portion of the Technicolor "Dust" number that was re-used in the short film Roast-Beef and Movies in 1934, and can also be seen in That's Entertainment!
 III (1994).

 This color clip is currently viewable on YouTube.

 Soundtrack

 Lawrence Gray recorded two of his songs from the picture for Brunswick Records.
-His rendition of the songs Leave It That Way and The Whole Darned Thing's For You were released on Brunswick's popular ten inch series on record number 4775.
+His rendition of the songs Leave It That Way and The Whole Darned Thing's For You were released on Brunswick's popular ten-inch series on record number 4775.